Foundation Program Class

 The Foundation Program (FP) comprises the following five subjects, based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso:

 1. The Stages of the Path to Enlightenment, based on the commentary Joyful Path of Good Fortune

 2. Training the Mind, based on the commentaries Universal Compassion and Eight Steps to Happiness

 3. The Heart Sutra, based on the commentary The New Heart of Wisdom

 4. Guide to the Bodhisattva’s Way of Life, based on the commentary Meaningful to Behold

-5. Types of Mind, based on the commentary Understanding the Mind
+5. Types of Mind, based on the commentary How To Understand The Mind

 Each Foundation Program class consists of four main parts:

 ☼ Class Discussion